 Local Services (UDP) - Allow

-alters them and you will get the ‘Access Denied’ error.
+and you will get the ‘Access Denied’ error.
+Windows 10

-Windows 10 updates may also alter these settings, so be sure to check
+updates may also alter these settings, so be sure to check

 SMB 1 has to be ON.
-If you get the error: ‘Connection reset by peer’, go to:
+If you get the error: ‘Connection

 Apple Mac with Windows 10 on Parallels

-to make it work properly, you have to select 'Default
+make it work properly, you have to select 'Default adapter'

 Parallels > Settings > Hardware > Network 1

-In previous version of Parallels, this was the default
+In previous versions of Parallels, this was the default

 setting, but in the latest release it defaults to 'Shared